 - The agency requires original transcripts, syllabi or course descriptions, diplomas and licenses in their original language; sent directly from the issuing institution, not from the applicant.
-Requiring this reduces opportunities for tampering and fraud. - The agency requires all documents not translated in English to be accompanied by an official translation from a certified translator.
+Requiring this reduces opportunities for tampering and fraud.
+The agency should also have a system to verify authenticity of documents received from the issuing institution.
+This may be by directly contacting the institution, providing a copy of the document and asking if the documents are authentic and whether the have been altered in any way.
+It is highly recommended that the agency use blockchain technology. - The agency requires all documents not translated in English to be accompanied by an official translation from a certified translator.
 Translators who are members of the American Translators Association (ATA) are commonly accepted. - The agency determines, and clearly states in their report, the language of instruction of the coursework.